femaref/c2dm-rails/README.markdown

 This can be done from the console, as these credentials won't change much.

 After you configured the app, you'll need to add devices to it.
-A device is identified by a registration_id, this can be send by the client each time it logs in, or can be done explicitly with a controller.
+A device is identified by a `registration_id`, this can be send by the client each time it logs in, or can be done explicitly with a controller.

-Once you have the device, you are able to add messages to it, simply create a new C2dm::Notification object via device.notifications.new with the following information:
+Once you have the device, you are able to add messages to it, simply create a new `C2dm::Notification` object via `device.notifications.new` with the following information:

     data: a hash, { :key1 => "value1", :key2 => "value2" }
     delay_while_idle: boolean telling the google server if it should wake the device if it is idle